EMBRYOPSIDA Pirani & Prado

 Pollination Biology & Seed Dispersal.
 Compitum presence can perhaps be pegged as to this node (?a key innovation?) given that it is found in Gunneraceae, the rosids, and the extended asterid clade, although it is absent in Myrothamnaceae and Dilleniaceae (c.f.
 Endress 2011).

 The importance of the palaeohexaploidy event (the γ triplication) now placed at this node was first suggested in work on Vitales (Jaillon, Aury et al. 2007).
-It was thought that there had been gene duplication, possibly because of hybridization, within the Vitis lineage itself, and it was thought that this brought the Vitis genome more into line with that of other rosids (Velasco et al. 2007).
+It was thought that there had been gene duplication, possibly because of hybridization, within the Vitis lineage itself, and that this brought the Vitis genome more into line with that of other rosids (Velasco et al. 2007).
 Nevertheless, Freeling et al. (2008: they included the Carica papaya genome) suggested that most rosids, i.e. the node [Vitales + rosids s. str], were palaeohexaploids, the Atg (γ) event, and two of the three genomes involved had lost notably more ancestral genes than had the other.
 Evidence from genome collinearity suggested that a palaeohexaploidy event had also occurred in the ancestor of the asterid Coffea (Cenci et al. 2010), and Jiao et al. (2012) placed this event before the split of the asterids and rosids but after the divergence of Ranunculales - see also Tang et al. (2008a, b), Diaz-Riquelme et (al. 2009), Barker et al. (2009), Abrouk et al. (2010), Severin et al. (2011) and Zumajo-Cardona et al. (2017) for this genome triplication, whether or not also involving asterids.
 In any event, evidence of large genome duplications may be lost, as in Fragaria vesca (Rosaceae) (Shulaev et al. 2010).